gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 In my case I'm interested in seeing how I could replicate what I set up on Fly.io earlier.
 If you recall I had the database and initial compute set up in the UK, then added an additional vm on the west coast of the US.

+**Note:** Despite the apps sharing a database, the nodes will be in different AWS VPCs.
+There will be _two_ ECS clusters.
+The nodes in Europe don't know about (so won't connect to) the ones in the US.
+It may be possible to change the srvice discovery to allow them to, however not with my _current_ `libcluster` strategy (which relies on the ECS cluster reporting the nodes within it).
+That is a definite advantage that Fly.io has over AWS when it comes to running Phoenix Liveview.

 So the first step on AWS will be to change my region (from the top-right) to be _another_ one.
 I'll use US West (Oregon):

 ![AWS change region](img/aws_global_region_change.jpeg)